3 tips on how to get the most out of your PR agency in 2023

 During this onboarding period, time should be spent giving your agency all (and we mean all) the information you can about your business, and ensuring there is a clear structure and line of communication in place.

-- Treat your agency like a sponge.
 Often, information that may seem menial to you is interesting to your agency.
 PR agencies are always looking for new angles or fresh voices to join in conversations, and you’ll likely have this hiding in plain sight.

-- Introduce your agency to key stakeholders across the business.
 Signpost employees who are in senior positions or those with technical expertise and interesting backgrounds.
 In doing so, your agency will obtain a much broader perspective and insight into what goes on in the business.
 Having a larger bank of expert voices means individuals can be drawn on for interviews to give unique opinions or experiences that journalists will be looking for.

 2. Consider your agency as a partner for the business